jrruethe/jrruethe.github.io/source/_posts/2015-09-12-setting-up-qubes.markdown

 title: "Setting up Qubes"
 date: 2015-09-12 11:35:50 -0400
 comments: true
+toc: true
 categories:
+ - Qubes
 ---

 I have recently switched to Qubes OS and I really like it.
 It has some very handy tools that make working with a secure system seamless.
 I decided I wanted to write about my setup and how to fix the minor problems I encountered.
 As a test, this entire post was written using Qubes, as a way for me to prove to myself that I could still be productive and have an easy-to-use system while remaining secure.

+{% more %}

-## Understanding Qubes
+# Understanding Qubes

 Qubes is not a distribution of Linux.
 Rather, it is a set of tools built on top of the Xen hypervisor, allowing you to interoperate between multiple isolated virtual machines.
 Each virtual machine is "paravirtualized", meaning they all share a common Linux kernel but have separated filesystems, devices, etc. Furthermore, the filesystems are layered such that multiple separate VMs can share a common underlying template to save storage space.
 In my mind, this is similar in concept to how Docker works.
 Unlike Docker, which utilizes Linux kernel namespaces, Qubes utilizes hardware enforced isolation via virtualization capabilities in the CPU, so it is much more secure.